The Witchery: History

-The restaurant was opened in 1979 by chef James Thompson.
+The site was purchased in 1979 by chef James Thomson.
+The tenement building had become run-down, and the Royal Mile was generally seen as an insalubrious location.
+At the time of opening Thomson was 20 years old, becoming Scotland's youngest licensee.
 At the start there were just three staff but the business has now grown to employ over 70, including several housekeepers, a night porter and 16 chefs.